| |

 Ingredients

-• 3 Green Cardamon, crushed to a powder*
+• 3 pods green cardamom crushed to a powder*

 Instructions

-1. Roast the semolina.
-Heat 2 tbsp ghee in a large, thick-bottomed pan over a low flame.
-Once the ghee melts, add the semolina and cook, stirring constantly, until slightly browned and deeply aromatic.
+• Of the 2 ½ tablespoons ghee, add 2 tablespoons to a large, thick-bottomed pan over a low flame.
+Once the ghee melts, add 100 g semolina and cook, stirring constantly, until slightly browned and deeply aromatic.
 This will take around 10-15 minutes.

-2. Add the sugar.
-To the same pan, add the sugar along with green cardamom powder.
+• To the same pan, add 140 g sugar along with 3 pods green cardamom (powdered).
 Stir well.
 The sugar will melt into the semolina.

-3. Slowly add hot water.
-Slowly add water little by little to the semolina, stirring constantly to prevent lumps**.
+• Slowly add 400 ml hot water little by little to the semolina, stirring constantly to prevent lumps.
+If you wish to add 1 pinch saffron, add it now.
 The semolina will immediately begin to puff and become thick.
 Once you've added all the water, cook until the sheera reaches your desired consistency, around 5 minutes.

-4. Fry the cashews.
-Heat the remaining ½ tbsp of ghee in a small, separate pan, over low flame.
-Once melted add the cashew halves and fry until golden brown.
+• Heat the remaining ½ tablespoon of ghee in a small, separate pan, over low flame.
+Once melted, add 5-10 raw cashews (halved) and fry until golden brown.
 Add to the sheera and stir through.

-5. Serve the sheera topped with finely chopped almonds and optionally, dried rose petals.
+• Serve the sheera topped with 5-10 almonds (finely chopped) and optionally, 1 pinch dried rose petals

 Notes